 5. Consider all types of content.

-UGC isn’t just written comments or other content, it can also include video, live chat, images, etc. Content moderation must be planned to create a safe, inclusive user experience across all interactions – no matter what the type of content.
+UGC isn’t just written comments or other content, it can also include video, live chat, images, etc. Content moderation must be planned to create a safe, inclusive user experience across all interactions – no matter the content type.

 6. Safety is everyone's responsibility.